 There is some good news for people that have had difficulty qualifying to mortgage refinance with bad credit.
 Many lenders have announced increased flexibility to refinance a mortgage with bad credit with programs backed by FHA, VA, Fannie and Freddie.
 Even subprime lending institutions have begun advertising new programs for people with damaged credit for people that have 580 credit scores.
 If you have a credit score below 600 it’s worth taking a look because it is not always easy to refinance a home loan with bad credit.

 Rates for Mortgage Refinancing Are Going Up

-As of mid 20120, interest rates were often under 3%.
+As of mid 2020, interest rates were often under 3%.
 Now, rates are in the low 4’s.
-Some experts think we will hit 3.125% by September of 2020, and even a few think we could see 3% rates in 2021.
+Some experts think we will hit 3.125% by September of 2020, and even a few think we could see 5 or 6% rates in 2024.
 The conventional wisdom is that you should refinance if you are paying 1% or more than whatever the current rate is.
 If that is you, we would advise you to talk to your lender about refinancing.
 By locking in a rate that is 1% lower than what you pay now, you can cut your monthly expenses significantly, perhaps by hundreds of dollars.
 According to Freddie Mac, rates on a home refinance with bad credit remain relatively low.